 - Maitake beta-glucans stimulate various immune reactions on all sorts of different levels of the human physiology.

 - These stimulations have been observed attacking and resisting cancer and tumor cells in cancer patients, even metastasis, besides just ramping up immunity against them alone.

-- Breast and prostate cancer have been shown to be especially affected by maitake supplementation tests, even so far as inducing tumor cell “apoptosis” or cellular death of spreading cancer tissue.
+- Breast and prostate cancer are especially affected by maitake supplementation tests, even so far as inducing tumor cell “apoptosis” or cellular death of spreading cancer tissue.

-- Sufferers of HIV (Human Immuno-Deficiency Virus) and AIDS (Acquired Immuno-Deficiency Syndrome) have seen some benefit in symptoms from eating maitakes or taking a supplement daily.
+- People with HIV (Human Immuno-Deficiency Virus) and AIDS (Acquired Immuno-Deficiency Syndrome) have seen some benefit in symptoms from eating maitakes or taking a supplement daily.

 - Besides immunity, maitakes indirectly benefit high blood pressure and the high blood sugar levels of diabetes.

 As stated previously, beta-glucans are the compound from which maitake draws its therapeutic effects.
 But how do these work exactly?

 Through various scientific observations, these compounds have been seen directly stimulating immune defenses in the body of many test subjects.
 With maitake specifically, immune functions such as phagocytosis, NK cells, and cytokine levels were activated or increased: direct responses involved with the immune reaction to harmful stimuli.